 By JJ Jones

-Imagine if you merged notation software with a drum machine and got a universally accessible, infinitely changeable, instantly sharable online tool, that was free and easy-to-use.
+Imagine if you merged notation software with a drum machine and got a universally accessible, infinitely changeable, instantly sharable, online transcription tool that was free and easy-to-use.
 Sound too good to be true?
 Meet Groove Scribe, the new browser-based drum notation tool developed by Modern Drummer’s 2016 Clinician/Educator of the Year, Mike Johnston, in conjunction with famed web programmer Lou Montulli.

 Don’t Know Drum Notation?
 No Problem!